Shelob9/headless-mode/readme.txt

 Be sure to change the URL to the actual URL for the front end of your site.

+= How can I contribute to this plugin?=
+The team behind Headless Mode accepts PRs at the plugin's [GitHub repository](https://github.com/Shelob9/headless-mode "Headless Mode on GitHub" )

+If you have general questions, use the forum here or hit us up on Twitter @benUNC @jasonbahl @josh412

 == Changelog ==
+= 0.0.4 =
+* more changes to the readme for display on wordpress.org
+* 73% more #HiRoy.
+Have you said Hi to Roy today? https://hiroy.club
+* change the author URL to not be so self-serving, Ben.
+* a much needed Points review by Meagan Hanes based on the above changes is pending.

 = 0.0.3 =
 * Modifications for the .org readme authors, etc.